Thrift furniture makeovers are my LOVE language! It can be hard to find the perfect piece when you’re on a budget, but

 Using Gilding Wax On Thrift Furniture Makeovers

-Gilding wax can be applied many ways, but when I want a subtle blended look, I use my makeup brush to apply the gilding wax.
+Gilding wax can be applied in many ways, but when I want a subtle blended look, I use my makeup brush to apply the gilding wax.
 Ha!
 It worked.
 I’m sure there are other brushes that work too, but use whatcha got, right?
 I load up my brush and offload it on a paper plate.
 In a circular motion, I add to the areas that need a little flare.
-The handles and the corners of the drawers are where my vision lead me.
+The handles and the corners of the drawers are where my vision leads me.

 What Is Dixie Dirt?

 Isn’t that AMAZING?!
 Sorry no pics of this application, but it’s super simple.
 I used a chip brush and simply dusted over all the areas where I had added wax too.
 The dirt/dust sticks to the wax and seals automatically.
-It’s perfect for adding years of dirt to a second-hand furniture without it actually being dirty.
+It’s perfect for adding years of dirt to second-hand furniture without it actually being dirty.
 What a trick!

 Thanks for joining me for this makeover.
 I hope this has inspired you to keep your eyes open and your hands on the wheels while you search for your second hand, thrift furniture finds.
 G A R A G E S A L E !
 I have more thrift furniture makeover to share with you.
 CHECK OUT this Farmhouse Style beauty!
 CLICK HERE